thradams/thradams.github.io/ownership.md

 ## Move assignment

+The _move assignment_ also *move initialization* is used to transfer the ownership of some owner variable to another owner variable.

+For the variable receiving the value, we have a situation similar of leaving the scope.
+Compiler must check if the variable is uninitialized or null before receiving the new value.

-The move assignment is used to transfer the ownership.
-After this assignment the source variable became uninitialized.
-The uninitialized state is not something in runtime, it is just conceptual state.
-If we try to use p2 after move, we receive a warning "using a uninitialized variable".
+After the _move assignment_ / *move initialization* the source variable became uninitialized.
+The uninitialized is just conceptual state, nothing changes at runtime.

 ```c
 void * owner p1 = malloc(1);